MartinL-no/react-projects/quizzical/README.md

 ## Features

-- The app consist of two pages, a splash page and quiz page, which are as seperate React Js files/components
+- The app consist of two pages, a splash page and quiz page, which are seperate React Js files/components

-- The app pulls data from the API and uses it to dynamically render the questions and answers for the Quiz
+- Pulls data from the Open Trivia DB API and maps it into an optimal object data structure for the logic of the game

-- Selecting an answer adds conditional styling to the element wich is controlled by the state in the parent component
+- Selecting an answer adds conditional styling to the element which is controlled by the state in the parent component

-- Pressing the submit button, triggers more conditional styling of the questions (correct answers in red, worong in green), the users score and button to 'start new gam1
+- Pressing the submit button, triggers more conditional styling of the questions (correct answers in red, wrong in green) and reveals the users score and 'start new game' button

-- The Quiz data is pulled from the API and mapped into a object data structure with questions being given an id and properties for the correct answer and conditional rendering of elements

 ## Tech Used / Dependencies